anlycob/Portfolio/README.md

 - How do I approach developing programs?
 What Agile processes do I hope to incorporate into my future development work?
 - What does it mean to be a good team member in software development?

+# CS-255 System Analysis & Design
+-Briefly summarize the DriverPass project.
+Who was the client?
+What type of system did they want you to design?
+What did you do particularly well?

+  DriverPass is a company that provides a platform for student drivers to take practice tests and get driving practice to prepare for the DMV test.
+The owner wanted to build a web-based application that customers and staff could use to perform tasks such as scheduling driving lessons and managing user accounts respectively.
+I identified the system requirements and planned the design using behavioral and functional modeling techniques.

+-If you could choose one part of your work on these documents to revise, what would you pick?
+How would you improve it?

+-How did you interpret the user’s needs and implement them into your system design?
+Why is it so important to consider the user’s needs when designing?

+  DriverPass' employees have diverse roles so access control was an important aspect of the system's design.
+The owner of DriverPass requested having full access to all accounts while his secretary only be provided with the necessary access to perform taskes related to customer reception and enrollment.

+-How do you approach designing software?
+What techniques or strategies would you use in the future to analyze and design a system?

+  I start by collecting the requirements and outlining project limits.
+Next, I create a schedule to help keep track of progress.
+Then, I use various diagrams to serve as blueprints for the system's function and structure.
+I will continue to use UML diagrams when designing software.

 # CS-305 Software Security
 - Briefly summarize your client, Artemis Financial, and its software requirements.
 Who was the client?
 What issue did the company want you to address?